timhamrouge/JavaScript-Core-2-Coursework-Week2/exercises/C-reading-list/README.md

 ];
 ```

+Render the list of books on the page.
+Each book should have a title, author and image and a background colour that is set dependent on whether we have read the book or not.

 ## Exercise

-* Render the list of books on the page.
 * Iterate through the list of books.
 * For each book, create a `<p>` element with the book title and author and append it to the page.
 * Use a `<ul>` and `<li>` to display the books.